hashgraph/hedera-block-node/server/docs/design/live-streaming/bidi-producer-consumers-streaming.md

 ## Purpose

-A primary use case of the `hedera-block-node` is to stream live BlockItems (see Terms section) from a producer (e.g. Consensus Node) to N consumers (e.g. Mirror Node) with the lowest possible latency while correctly preserving the order of the BlockItems.
+A primary use case of the `hiero-block-node` is to stream live BlockItems (see Terms section) from a producer (e.g. Consensus Node) to N consumers (e.g. Mirror Node) with the lowest possible latency while correctly preserving the order of the BlockItems.
 This document outlines several possible strategies to implement this use case and the design of the recommended approach.
 All strategies rely on the Helidon 4.x.x server implementations of HTTP/2 and gRPC